Build Your Own Computer

 If I can do it so can you!

-I am eighty-one years old and I bought my first computer six years ago.
 When I bought it I hardly knew how to turn it on.
 I consider myself still a Newbie as I have barely scratched the surface of computer technology.
 I have succesfully built about a dozen computers for family friends and myself.
 I even sold a couple of them.

 Building a computer doesnt require a high degree of technical skill, however it does require a little mechanical aptitude.
 Building may not be the proper term, assembling would be more appropriate.
 Thats actually what you do, you assemle the right components then install an operating system which is the only phase of the project that requires any technical ability.